 4. Turn The Air Condition On

-Now, turn the heating on the highest temperature available.
+Now, turn the heating on to the highest temperature available.
 Keep your air condition ON.
 Also, choose the highest fan speed.

 5. Wait Few Hours

 Now, give your car seats time to dry out completely.
 It’s important not to turn off your vehicle too soon.
-If you washed your car seats, and cloth is very wet, leave your car working for about 5-6 hours.
+If you washed your car seats, and the cloth is very wet, leave your car working for about 5-6 hours.
 If the cloth isn’t wet a lot, 2-3 hours shall be enough.